 Amstelveen: a new home for Canon

 Amstelveen is the location of Canon’s operational headquarters for Europe, the Middle East and Africa (EMEA), and employs around 650 people from 50 different nationalities.
 Although the company is Japanese, its international reach means that everyone at the plant uses English to communicate.
-As of April this year, the Amstelveen headquarters has a new site manager and vice president of business operations (EMEA), Jan-Ton Prinsze.
+The site manager and vice president of business operations (EMEA) is Jan-Ton Prinsze.

 “The Amsterdam Area attracts a diverse range of talent from around the world,” he says, “and it is a good location for doing business with the rest of the EMEA region.
 Amsterdam Airport Schiphol is just 13 kilometers away, and all the logistics and operational support for Canon in the EMEA region are planned from Amstelveen.”

 Continuing, he explains that, “From the Netherlands, Canon distributes to 120 markets in 30 different countries.
 However, it isn’t just the location that is appealing.
 The fact-based, data-driven, rational approach is very Japanese.
 But it is very Dutch at the same time.
 The focus on quality and longer-term orientation is very applicable to Japanese companies in general; and the international environment, particularly in this region, is very attractive.”

 Canon encourages involvement in the local community through participating in activities and maintaining a good relationship with the municipality and other stakeholders.
 It follows a philosophy first popularised by the former chairman of Canon Inc., Ryuzaburo Kaku.
 In Japanese, it’s known as kyosei or “working and living together for the common good.”
 Canon believes whatever good it does for society is ultimately good for the company, and that kyosei has helped the company grow into the successful multinational corporation that it is today.